Quality Assurance for Additive Manufacturing

 In addition to an understanding of the manufacturing processes, knowledge of achievable possibilities, component direction-dependent mechanical-technological properties and the application of suitable quality assurance systems is indispensable.
 In this way, defective parts can be detected when they occur.
 The additive processes are used in sectors such as aviation, energy technology, petrochemical, automotive, tool- and mold making, and medical technology.

-plasmo’s many years of experience in the field of thermal joining processes can be transferred to additive manufacturing applications.
+nLIGHT plasmo’s many years of experience in the field of thermal joining processes can be transferred to additive manufacturing applications.
 The special adaptation of the QA systems for additive manufacturing has been developed and implemented at plasmo since 2010 and supported in many cooperation projects with industrial and scientific partners.
-Commercial plasmo systems have been in use on the market in the Powder Bed Fusion segment since 2016.

 Additive processes PBF and DED